 Insert the digging spade into one of the existing cuts and lever up the edge of the sod a little.
 Push the handle toward the ground until the digging spade is parallel with the ground.
 Then shove the spade forward to cut under the sod with a short stabbing motion.
 Peel back the sod and use the knife to saw into any long weedy roots impeding your progress, or to cut out a square of sod if you didn't make crisscross cuts earlier.

 Once you've gotten the first square out of the way, it's much easier to position the digging spade parallel to the ground and continue cutting out sections of sod.
 You may need to make deeper vertical cuts if you aren't removing all of the roots.
 You can dig out deep, weedy roots once all the sod is removed to prevent them from ruining your new lawn.

 A sod cutter is a gas-powered walk-behind tool that you can rent when you need to dig up a lawn for replanting.
 The sod cutter still requires some muscle and sweat to maneuver, but it's more practical and efficient for larger lawns than digging up grass with a shovel.
 The main downside is the expense of the rental fee — and possibly a delivery fee as well.
 It's also smart to get some hands-on instruction before taking this tool home.

-Because a sod cutter makes uniform cuts, it's easy to move the sod by rolling it up into manageable chunks.
+Because a sod cutter makes uniform cuts, it's easy to move the sod by rolling it up into manageable chunks or sheets.
 Use a shovel to cut the sod into smaller strips, if necessary.

 Using a Skid Steer